Thomas Odoyo: International career

 Odoyo performed well in Kenya's tour of Zimbabwe in 2006.
-He scored a few runs and took 8 wickets in 4 matches as Kenya drew the series with Zimbabwe at 2–2.
-In Thomas Odoyo was selected as captain of The Northern Nomads franchise in Kenya's domestic cricket competition the Sahara Elite League.
+He scored a few runs and took 8 wickets in 4 matches as Kenya drew the series 2–2 with Zimbabwe.
+Odoyo was selected as captain of The Northern Nomads franchise in Kenya's domestic cricket competition the Sahara Elite League.

 Coaching career

 Odoyo was appointed the national cricket team's assistant coach under Robin Brown as well as head coach of Kenya national under-19 cricket team in September 2012.